Markbnj/venv2docker/README.md

 ## Architecture and base image compatibility

-Very often then only thing you care about when deploying docker containers is that the host machine is running a compatible version of the linux kernel.
+Very often the only thing you care about when deploying docker containers is that the host machine is running a compatible version of the linux kernel.
 Not so with virtualenvs.
 The constraints are a little tighter.
 The main reason for this is that virtualenv doesn't replicate your whole system python installation.
 It's reason